-The footage of an immigrant father of four from Highland Park being publicly detained by ICE after dropping off his daughter at school last week has been circulating the internet, stoking fear in communities throughout Los Angeles.
+The footage of an immigrant father of four from Lincoln Heights being publicly detained by ICE after dropping off his daughter at school last week has been circulating the internet, stoking fear in communities throughout Los Angeles.
 It has also raised questions about what families should be thinking about in case a relative is in danger of being deported.

 Lawyers for Romulo Avelica-Gonzalez, the man detained in the video, have managed to stop him from being deported so far, but they also said it would be an "uphill battle" to keep him in the United States.